yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    Optionally, the actual insertions may done immediately by calling CNearTreeImmediateInsert instead of CNearTreeInsert.
-For upwards compatability of the library for existing code, the deprecated CNearTreeDelayedInsert is provided as an deprecated alternate call to CNearTreeInsert.
+For upwards compatibility of the library for existing code, the deprecated CNearTreeDelayedInsert is provided as an deprecated alternate call to CNearTreeInsert.